MightyDillah/apple-doc-mcp/README.md

 A Model Context Protocol (MCP) server that provides seamless access to Apple's Developer Documentation directly within your AI coding assistant.

+**Note:** Hey guys, thanks for checking out this MCP!
+I've been working on this MCP on a regular basis, and as such its getting really expensive to build it and improve it to work on different platforms, all while adding new features (tokens aint cheap ya'll).

+if you find this MCP helpful, I'd really apperciate if you clicked on the [❤️ Sponsor](https://github.com/sponsors/MightyDillah) button up there, any contribution is apperciated! thanks.

 ## 📋 Changelog
 - 1.5.1 (Major update!)
   - Now on npm! someone annoying already uploaded it under apple-doc-mcp and theres no way to reach them so I had to rename it to apple-doc-mcp-server thanks random guy!